Borignius/Personal-website/README.md

 # Personal-website
-Using a layerd canvas to deiplay information in an interactive way.
+Using a layerd canvas to display information in an interactive way.